karimz1/imgcompress/ReadMe.md

 ## ✨ Core Features

 ### 📱 HEIC/HEIF to JPG Converter
-Instantly convert Apple HEIC/HEIF images to JPG, PNG, WebP, or any supported format.
+Instantly convert Apple HEIC/HEIF images to JPG, PNG or any supported format.
 No more compatibility issues when sharing iPhone photos.

 ### 🤖 AI-Powered Background Removal
 Remove image backgrounds using local AI models (powered by rembg).
 Runs 100% offline: no API calls, no external services, complete privacy.